aslak3/maxicore32/README.md

 # Random open questions

 * IO access: Will likely be via a top of table register with offsets.
 Seems adequate.
-* Use cases for r0 = 0
-  * Branch is just saving PC to r0
-  * Compare, though imm=0 will be the same
-  * Clear is AND 0, but see above
 * Need a mechanism for moving condition codes in and out of a register, as this was missing from both of the previous designs
-* Should duplicate opcodes be gutted?
-Eg inc vs add rD,1

 ## Example code